 CNC Swiss Machining and Other Enhanced Manufacturing Capabilities

 In 2001 Marshall added CNC Swiss machining capabilities and manual 2D and 3D wire and tube bending.
-This addition opened Marshall to greater opportunities in the medical device industry.
-John Timmersman was looking toward the future when he invited his son-in-law, Mike Burchill into the company as his designated future successors in 2004.
-Pam and Mike began to steer the company towards the medical industry.
-Robots and additional automation were acquired to accommodate high volume production.
+These additional capabilities opened Marshall to greater opportunities in the medical device industry.
+John Timmersman was looking toward the future when he invited his daughter Pam Burchill and son-in-law Mike Burchill into the company as his designated future successors in 2004.
+Pam and Mike began to steer the company towards the medical device industry.
+Robots and additional automation were acquired in 2005, to accommodate high volume production.
 These robots were used within the Swiss machines to load and unload production parts.
 Capabilities were again expanded with the addition of CNC wire EDM in 2006.
 Within the next year the last of the automatic screw machines were replaced by additional CNC Swiss machines.

-Since Marshall was already acquainted with manual bending, the company began experimenting with CNC bending of small diameter pre-machined wire in 2007.
-Ultimately this would help meet the increasing volume demands and the elevated quality requirements of their prominent medical device customers.
-Marshall’s ingenuity and persistence lead them to new places and now they are at the forefront of CNC 2D and 3D bending for the medical device industry.
+Since Marshall was already acquainted with manual 2D and 3D bending, the company began experimenting with CNC bending of small diameter pre-machined wire in 2007.
+Ultimately this would help Marshall meet the increasing volume demands and the elevated quality requirements of their prominent medical device customers.
+Marshall’s ingenuity and persistence lead them to new places and they are now at the forefront of CNC 2D and 3D bending for the medical device industry.

 As Marshall enhanced their medical manufacturing capabilities, they also intensified their quality system.
 To better serve its growing medical device customers, Marshall successfully achieved ISO 13485 certification in 2010.
-Two years later Marshall added CNC Laser Tube Cutting capabilities followed by CNC Laser welding in 2013.
+Two years later Marshall added CNC laser tube machining capabilities followed by CNC laser welding in 2013.

-In February of 2015, “Lean Practices” were introduced to the Marshall Management team.
-Company-wide training was implemented and ongoing training and actions continued to be applied throughout the facility.
+“Lean Practices” were introduced to the Marshall management team in February of 2015.
+Company-wide training was implemented, and ongoing training and actions continued to be applied throughout the facility.
 Micro-Swiss machining capabilities were also added within the same year.

-Current capabilities include CNC Swiss machining, CNC Micro-Swiss machining, CNC wire EDM and CNC laser tube cutting, CNC 2D and 3D bending of small diameter pre-machined tube and wire, and CNC laser welding.
+Current capabilities include CNC Swiss machining, CNC Micro-Swiss machining, CNC wire EDM and CNC laser tube machining.
+Additional capabilities include CNC 2D and 3D bending of small diameter pre-machined tube and wire, and CNC laser welding.

-The scope of machined medical components Marshall provides to medical OEM’s include medical introducers, cannulas, spinal implants, external fixation products, laparoscopic components and more.
+The scope of machined components Marshall provides to medical OEM’s include introducers, cannulas, external fixation products, laparoscopic components and more.
 As a premier medical device contract manufacturing company, Marshall offers customers world-class quality and service.